MilanStaffehl/TNG-Cluster-paper/README.md

   python ./scripts/radial_profiles/stackbin_radial_profiles.py -w temperature -m mean --log
   ```

   If you get an error about construction of a KDTree being required, either drop the `-t` option, or create the missing particle data by following the instructions in the corresponding [data generation section](#identifying-cluster-gas-in-tng300).
+If you opt for dropping the `-t` option, you can use the batch scripts located under the `with_tree` directory.

-- **Fig. 7:** Radial temperature profile of clusters, center only.
+- **Fig. 7:** Radial temperature profile of clusters, center only. (batch scripts: `no_tree/TNG300_1/individual_temperature_core.sh`, `no_tree/TNG_Cluster/individual_temperature_core.sh`)

   ```bash
   python ./scripts/radial_profiles/plot_individual_radial_profiles.py -s TNG300-1 -p $N_PROCESSES -w temperature --to-file -cc -x -t